ZaUtre/zautre.com/_projects/samsoe-samsoe.md

 ## Partnership Evolution

 What began as a maintenance transition has evolved into a long-term partnership.
-Zautre now provides continuous optimization and feature development for Samsoe Samsoe, with current initiatives focused on personalization capabilities and implementing conversational commerce solutions to further enhance their customer experience.
+Zautre worked with Samsoe Samsoe for more than a three years providing continuous optimization and feature development, with initiatives focused on personalization capabilities and implementing conversational commerce solutions to further enhance their customer experience.